chef/automate/components/automate-chef-io/content/docs/configuration.md

 Chef Automate supports using both local users and externally managed users from no more than one external identity provider (IdP).
 You do not need to configure an external IdP if you simply want to create users and teams local to Chef Automate.
 See the [Users]({{< relref "users.md" >}}) documentation for additional information.

 Chef Automate uses `dex` to support LDAP and SAML integrations.
-To configure authentication for your Chef Automate installation, create a `.toml` file that contains the partial configuration for either LDAP or SAML.
+To configure authentication for your Chef Automate installation, create a TOML file that contains the partial configuration for either LDAP or SAML.
 Then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 Important NOTE: you may only integrate one IdP at a time.
 If you need to change your configured IdP, you will need to replace